 When the connection between you and us is established, the NAT (NAT = Network Address Translation) functions are activated.
 Through these, you (or, better said: your connection) are assigned a new IP address that doesn't allow the original sender to be identified.
 We will then send your Internet requests as usual.

 There is one disadvantage, though: the higher the number of users connected to a server, for whom the server must ensure anonymity, the more it affects the data transfer speed for all of them.
 This overload is also the reason why public proxy servers can be so slow.
-On the other hand, the premium CyberGhost VPN servers have a minimum guaranteed speed, which means that, if a server reaches a certain degree of demand, other servers are activated to distribute the tasks that have to be processed.
+On the other hand, all CyberGhost VPN servers have a minimum guaranteed speed, which means that, if a server reaches a certain degree of demand, other servers are activated to distribute the tasks that have to be processed.

 Isn't 'normal' security software enough to protect my privacy?